 Tattoo Ideas: Famous Works of Art

 What is it about creators that makes them so prone to sadness?
 I have long thought that the minds of artists must be spread wide open in order to absorb, and thus recreate, their surroundings.
-Authors are often told to "write about what you know," be aware of your setting, take in every detail, study every nuance and then record, record, record.
-But you can't open yourself up to the beauty in the world without also opening to the inherent sadness, the crime and degradation and brutality and if you're not careful it will seep into your soul.
+Authors are often told to "write about what you know," be aware of your setting, take in every detail, study every nuance, and then record, record, record.
+But you can't open yourself up to the beauty in the world without also opening up to the inherent sadness, the crime, degradation, and brutality—and if you're not careful, it will seep into your soul.

 In exchange for the extreme sensitivity and desperation of these artists, we have received paintings, sculptures, and books of unparalleled value.
 But at what cost to their creators?
 Many drowned themselves in alcohol, drugs, or promiscuity, and in the 1800s and 1900s, there was not medical or psychiatric help available like there is today.
 We are left instead with their artistic remains, remnants of paintings done in the 19th century, beautiful and haunting images that still resonate today.